arjun-subramaniyan/arjun-subramaniyan.github.io/index.md

 ### [Sleep stage detection](https://github.com/arjun-subramaniyan/healthcare-ml/blob/main/EMGEOG_sleepstagetracker.ipynb)
 - Data extracted from [Physionet challenge](https://physionet.org/content/challenge-2018/1.0.0/)
-- Using Machine learning and signal processing to detect the 3 stages of sleep- Awake, NREM, REM
+- Using Machine learning and digital signal processing to detect the 3 different stages of sleep- Awake, NREM(Non rapid eye movement), REM (Rapid eye movement)
 - EMG: Electrical activity in muscles which reduce upon deeper sleep and EOG: electrical activity elicited due to random movement of pupil(eyeball) which is highest during deep sleep stage(highest during REM phase)
 - Leave one out cross validation used and XGboost algorithm gave an F1 of 80 and 77 on train and unknown test set.
 <p align="center">